Jens Bjerre (adventurer): Travel writer

 In 1947, Bjerre began working as a freelance travel journalist.
 He wrote articles for numerous Danish and international newspapers and magazines such as Life Magazine, Paris Match and The London Illustrated News, and he also produced radio features from Africa for the BBC.

 Scientific expeditions and lectures

-Bjerre conducted scientific expeditions to the Kalahari desert and the interior of Australia in collaboration with The Royal Geographical Society in London and the National Museum in Copenhagen.
-Furthermore, he participated in several mapping expeditions to unknown areas of New Guinea on behalf of the Australian government.
-He also co-organized and participated in the University of Copenhagen's Noona Dan-expedition to the Pacific in 1961–62.
-Furthermore, he collected cultural artefacts among tribal people in New Guinea for the Danish National Museum.

-Bjerre lectured on universities and museums throughout the world, among them Harvard, Yale, Stanford and National Geographic Society in Washington and the Royal Geographical Society in London.
-He was also a speaker at the international congress of anthropologists in Moscow in 1964.
+Bjerre conducted scientific expeditions to the Kalahari Desert and the interior of Australia in collaboration with the Royal Geographical Society in London and the National Museum in Copenhagen.
+He also participated in several mapping expeditions to unknown areas of New Guinea on behalf of the Australian government, and co-organized and participated in the University of Copenhagen's Noona Dan-expedition to the Pacific in 1961–62.
+He collected cultural artefacts among tribal people in New Guinea for the Danish National Museum, and lectured on universities and museums throughout the world, among them Harvard, Yale, Stanford and National Geographic Society in Washington and the Royal Geographical Society in London.
+He spoke at the international congress of anthropologists in Moscow in 1964.